AMirandaCodes/Programming-Engineering-projects/README.md

 # VBA Engineering Projects
 This repository contains a collection of VBA projects completed as part of my engineering role in the manufacturing industry.
-Each project demonstrates automation, optimization, or customization solutions.
+Each project demonstrates automation, optimization, or customisation solutions.
 Below is an overview of the projects:

 ## Projects Overview
 1. **Exporting Folders from Outlook**